 Building Permits are required for new constructions, additions and alterations and projects ranging from building a new house and renovating a bathroom to installing a privacy fence.
-The following is a list of common projects that require a permit, but may not require an inspection of the work:
+The following is a list of common projects that require a permit:

 Preferably the contractor should apply for the permit as they typically have the application information and drawings necessary to submit, although the owner can act as the general contractor and list the contractor as a subcontractor.
 If the owner applies, they will need to ensure the contractor is licensed and current with all applicable state and local taxes, such as B&O, and inform the Finance Office as to how the taxes on the job will be paid on this permit.

 You may check the WV Division of Labor website: http://labor.wv.gov/Pages/Contractor-Search.aspx and contact the City of Wheeling Finance Office at 304-234-3653

 Most applications are reviewed and approved within 48 hours, however on larger projects it may take up to a week.
 In some instances, such as roofing, siding and windows, the permit can be issued the same day.

 A complete set of drawings is required for larger projects.
 Smaller projects such as a bathroom remodel can be depicted on a single sheet that includes a neatly drawn and legible room layout with electrical and plumbing diagrams.
 A complete material list should accompany the drawing.

 Property along the Ohio River, Wheeling Creek and its larger tributaries are located in the flood zone.
 Every ward in the city contains flood zones.
 To check on your specific property enter your address in the search box at the following website: https://www.mapwv.gov/flood/map/

 The permit costs $4.00 per $1,000 cost of the job including materials and labor, rounded up to the nearest $1000.
 For example, if your project cost is $5,600 then the permit would cost $24.00